What is Competitive Bidding?

 Besides the procurement of goods and services, competitive bidding is also used in Initial Public Offerings (IPOs).
 Usually, when a company plans to sell its first issue of stock to the public, it invites underwriters to submit sealed bids for them to be considered for the assignment.
 The company then evaluates the received bids to determine the underwriter with the best price and contract terms that are beneficial to both parties.

 However, most underwriters prefer a negotiated bidding process as opposed to competitive bidding.
 Negotiated bidding allows the issuing company to directly negotiate with the underwriters and agree on a fee and contract terms that are favorable to both sides.
-It also gives the issuing company an opportunity to work with underwriters that they are familiar with or that already established a good reputation in the stock market.
+It also gives the issuing company an opportunity to work with underwriters that they are familiar with or that have already established a good reputation in the stock market.

 Benefits of Competitive Bidding